Media freedom in Russia: Government control over the broadcast media

 Liberal opposition TV-Channel RTVi owned by Vladimir Gusinsky is not broadcast in Russia, but available in that country through networks of cable and satellite television, MMDS and IPTV networks.
 A former editor of a program on that channel, Vladimir Kara-Murza, believes it is the merit of the RTVi that the possibility of a third presidential term of Vladimir Putin was prevented, and that the "backdoor political technologists" were made to "abide to the Constitution, albeit with the Successor operation".

-On 29 January 2014, the largest Russian TV providers, after key politicians expressed their discontent, disconnected Dozhd channel in response to a survey on its website and in live "Dilettants" discussing program.
+On 29 January 2014, the largest Russian TV providers, after key politicians expressed their discontent, disconnected TV Rain channel in response to a survey on its website and in live "Dilettants" discussing program.
 The survey asked if Leningrad should have been surrendered to the invading Nazi army in order to save hundreds of thousands of lives.

 Top state television channels frequently apply self-censorship, avoiding any controversial topics that might impact the public image of the authorities.
 For example, massive truck drivers protests across the country were never even mentioned in the First Channel in spite of wide coverage in local and independent media and requests of the viewers.

 The situation in the radio market is similar.
 Major information channels are in one way or another controlled by the state.
 Only four Russian radios broadcast political talk shows: Mayak, Radio Rossii, Vesti FM, and Ekho Moskvy.
 Mayak, Vesti FM and Radio Rossii are state-owned (Rosimushchestvo), while Ekho Moskvy is owned by the state-controlled Gazprom Media.
 A complete list of the audiovisual services in Russia can be found in the MAVISE Database, made by the European Audiovisual Observatory.
 Such list includes the ownership of TV channels and on-demand services.